The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe is available now on Disney +.

 Without C.S Lewis, we may never have had Tolkien’s Lord of the Rings, and without Tolkien, we may never have had The Chronicles of Narnia.
 Both men are intrinsically linked in their fantasy worlds, yet Tolkien’s work generally receives more public attention.
 However, one could argue The Chronicles of Narnia series is equally as important as Lord of the Rings and The Hobbit and just as visionary in scale.
-Here both men rooted their fantasy in personal experience; one built their fantasy world from the horrors of the First World War, while the other wrapped the biblical story of Jesus into a tale of childhood escape and wonder.
+Here both men rooted their fantasy in personal experience; one would build their fantasy world out of the horrors of the First World War, while the other would wrap the biblical story of Jesus into a tale of childhood escape and wonder.

 So why has this story become embedded in Christmas tradition?
 Is it due to Father Christmas bestowing presents on our evacuee children before they become heroes?
 Or perhaps it’s because the start of the story finds Narnia engulfed by an endless winter under the wicked rule of the white witch.
 Or maybe, it’s even more straightforward than this, with the BBC TV series and movie released just in time for Christmas.
 For me, it’s a mix of all of these alongside its magical world full of mystical beasts and talking animals: the simple wardrobe, a gateway into a fantastical world where kids rule.

 READ MORE: TOLKEIN